Overview

 You must check that any files or folders you create have Posix ACLs on them.

-This normally happens when created through Windows, but must be done explicitly through NFS.
+This happens typically when created through Windows, but must be done explicitly through NFS.

 Nasuni recommendations for configuring volumes